wpdiscussionboard/wp-discussion-board/readme.txt

 2. Example topic with replies (includes some Pro features)

 == Changelog ==

+= 2.3.17, April 14 2021 =
+* Added: Ability to add custom checkbox fields to the registration form

 = 2.3.16, March 8 2021 =
 * Fixed: Registration form required fields throw validation if not filled out